 - Turbidity, which is a measurement of the cloudiness of the water caused by suspended particles, comes from soil runoff.

 - Total Coliform bacteria are used as indicators of microbial contamination of drinking water because testing for them is easy.
 While not disease-causing organisms themselves, they are often found in association with other microbes that are capable of causing disease.

-- Synthetic organic contaminants including pesticides and herbicides such as Atrazine are caused from a runoff from herbicide used on row crops.
+- Synthetic organic contaminants including pesticides and herbicides such as Atrazine are caused by a runoff from herbicides used on row crops.

 - Copper and Lead are the corrosion of household plumbing systems, the corrosion of natural deposits and the leaching from wood preservatives.